KarenYu729/shopping-cart/README.md

 # May improve later

-For the background change, in this version, the toggle button cannot keep the statue, because I did not add a state track (useState) like what I used in the store and cart (context), may add later, may also add the background toggle button to every pages, and may add back to top button.
+For the background change, in this version, the toggle button cannot keep the statue, because I did not add a state track (useState in function, this.state in constructor in class) like what I used in the store and cart (context), may add later, may also add the background toggle button to every pages, and may add back to top button.

 # Reference